 ALTERATION TO OBJECTS AND RULES

-The objects, purposes or rules of SLT is to only be altered, or rescinded, or additional objects, purposes or rules made, by a three-quarters majority of members present at a special general meeting called for that purpose.
+The objects, purposes, constitution, or rules of SLT may only be altered, or rescinded, or additional objects, purposes or rules made, by a three-quarters majority of members present at a special general meeting called for that purpose.

 Notice of motion to alter, rescind or add to the objects, purposes or rules is to only be made in writing by –

-at least 15 members of SLT, notwithstanding the provisions of sub-rule 12 (2); or
+at least 15 members of SLT, notwithstanding the provisions of rule 12 (2); or

 at least 6 members of the Board.